oreopie/hydro-interpretive-dl/README.md

 and

-> Jiang, S., Bevacqua, E., & Zscheischler, J. (2022b). **River flooding mechanisms and their changes in Europe revealed by explainable machine learning**. (*submitted to a journal for review*)
+> Jiang, S., Bevacqua, E., & Zscheischler, J. (2022b). **River flooding mechanisms and their changes in Europe revealed by explainable machine learning**, *Hydrology and Earth System Sciences*, 26, 6339–6359, https://doi.org/10.5194/hess-26-6339-2022

 Please refer to the file [LICENSE](/LICENSE) for the license governing this code.